Project

 Liechtenstein, the University of St Gallen, the Hochschule Konstanz,

-The project is supported by the Internationale Bodensee-Hochschule IBH.
+Winterthur.
+The project is supported by the Internationale

 Reference to Practice: